Talent Development and Engagement

 Great-West Life’s Actuarial Program and Chartered Professional Accountant (CPA) training program are two examples of training offered and/or supported by the company.
 Candidates to these programs rotate among departments while earning their designations, developing leadership and interpersonal skills, experiencing professional growth opportunities and receiving mentorship that strengthens the foundation of their career development.

-A total of 77 per cent of Imerys employees have benefited from at least one training program.
+76 per cent of the group employees have benefited from at least one training program.

-Overall, a total of more than 340,000 hours of training have been provided across the company, representing an increase of 17% compared to the previous year.
+Overall, a total of more than 508,000 hours of training have been provided across the company, representing an increase of 49 per cent compared to 2017.

-In addition, to strengthen its teams and prepare to the next generation of managers, Imerys launched its International Graduate Program in 2015, an international program for recruiting and nurturing recent graduates.
-In 2017 Imerys welcomed, 24 graduates from eight different nationalities in its Graduate Program, which is structured around two successive 12-month cycles that introduce the graduate to two different business environments across the Group.
+In addition, to strengthen its teams and prepare to the next generation of managers, Imerys leverages its International Graduate Program, an international program for recruiting and nurturing recent graduates.
+In 2018, Imerys welcomed 24 graduates from eight different nationalities in its Graduate Program, which is structured around two successive 12-month cycles that introduce the graduate to two different business environments across the group.